 So, here is an earlier revised draft of the second chapter of my mystery short story, The Lawn, that has a special tie-in to my mystery novella, Missing.
 Eventually, I want to arrange for a professional line-edit and proofread then format the short story for ebook, so that you can read it on your favourite device.

-I’ve been considering sharing the opening scenes of my thriller novels and novella for quite some time.
-And, I’ve finally overcome those nerves and pressed publish.
-So, here is an earlier draft of the opening scene of my mystery novella, Missing.
+I’ve been considering sharing the opening scenes of my amateur sleuth mystery novels and novellas for quite some time.
+And I’ve finally overcome those nerves and pressed publish.
+So, here is an earlier draft of the opening scene of my mystery novella, Suspicion.